tf-coreml/tf-coreml/README.md

 To add a new unit test, add it to the `tests/` folder.
 Make sure you name the file with a 'test' as the prefix.
-To run all unit tests, go to the `tests/` folder and run
+To run all unit tests, navigate to the `tests/` folder and run

 ```shell
 pytest